flycheck/flycheck/doc/guide/introduction.rst

   hdevtools_.
 - flycheck-ledger_ adds a syntax checker for the Ledger_ accounting tool.
 - flycheck-mercury_ adds a Flycheck syntax checker for the `Mercury Language`_.
+- flycheck-ocaml_ adds a syntax checker for OCaml.
 - flycheck-pos-tip_ shows Flycheck error messages in a popup.
 - flycheck-pyflakes_ adds a Python syntax checker using Pyflakes.
 - flycheck-rust_ improves Rust support in Flycheck, by configuring Flycheck